 "feedID": ObjectId("523b1153a2aa6a3233a913f8") }

-Once again, you can see the _id field filled in, along with some other fields such as the description, summary and title.
+Once again, you can see the _id field filled in and other fields such as the description, summary, and title.
 The content field uses an array, and MongoDB allows arrays to store documents.
-This sub-document arrangement can be particularly useful in situations where all the information has to be held together.
+Holding all the information together, this sub-document arrangement can be beneficial.

 Here is an example document for keeping track of users: